raishamaharrani/pandas-challenge-1/README.md

 ## Results
     In this exercise, we were able to use the data to find that the top three categories of products were, Consumables, Furniture & Software.
     By adding new columns, Subtotal, Shipping price, Total price, Line cost, & Line profit, we were able to calculate the spend amount, total units purchased, total shipping price, total revenue & total profit for the top 5 clients.

+## Resources used for this assignment
+ - Tutor Support
+ - Xpert Chat
+ - Peer Support
+ - Class exercises
+ - Blackbox AI